How does this company make money?

 What does this company depend on?

-The operation depends on copper and aluminum rod feedstock from Chinese metals suppliers, specialized polymer compounds used in fire-resistant insulation, export licenses routed through Hong Kong for international shipments, safety certification approvals from national standards bodies in each target export market, and dedicated extrusion and coating equipment configured to meet marine and railway specifications.
+The company cannot operate without copper and aluminum rod from Chinese metals suppliers, which is the raw material every cable starts from.
+It also needs specialized polymer compounds for the fire-resistant insulation layers, the dedicated extrusion and coating equipment used to produce cables to marine and railway specifications, export licenses processed through Hong Kong for international shipments, and safety certification approvals from the national standards bodies in each target export market.

 Who depends on this company?

-Chinese State Grid transmission projects would face installation delays if power cable deliveries stopped.
-Shipbuilding yards in export markets would halt electrical system installation without marine-grade cables.
-High-speed railway construction in Southeast Asia would stall without rail-certified cables.
-Wind farm developers would face turbine connection delays without wind power cables meeting specific voltage ratings.
+Chinese State Grid transmission projects would face installation delays if the company stopped delivering power cables.
+Shipbuilding yards in export markets would have to halt electrical system installation without marine-grade cables.
+High-speed railway construction across Southeast Asia would stall without rail-certified cable that meets the required specifications.
+Wind farm developers would face delays connecting turbines if wind power cables meeting specific voltage ratings were unavailable.

 How does this company scale?